Last updated: ET

 Ecuador is located in an active seismic area.
 Earthquakes and tremors occur regularly.
 Dangerous landslides are frequent following even minor earthquakes.
 On April 16, 2016, a 7.8 magnitude earthquake struck the northwestern coast of Ecuador, causing over 500 deaths.

 There are several active and potentially active volcanoes on the mainland and on the Galapagos Islands, including around the capital Quito and the tourist communities of Banos and Riobamba.
 Eruptions could occur at any time and without warning.
 Most recently, the Reventador, Tungurahua, Sanguay and Wolf volcanoes have erupted.
 On August 14, 2015, Ecuador’s Risk Management Secretariat issued a yellow alert for the areas surrounding the Cotopaxi volcano, following a series of volcanic explosions resulting in ash fall in Machachi, Chasquis, Amaguaña and Quito.
 The Minister of Environment has declared Cotopaxi National Park off limits to tourists.
 Consult Ecuador’s geophysical institute Instituto Geofisico (in Spanish) website or press releases on the Ministerio Coordinador de Seguridad website for more information.

 Ash fall from active volcanoes may disrupt domestic and international flights and cause the closure of major highways.
 Exposure to falling ash and toxic fumes can also affect people`s health.
 If you suffer from respiratory ailments, consult a physician or travel medicine specialist well in advance to determine associated health risks.

 If you are planning to travel near active volcanoes, monitor local news and pay careful attention to all warnings issued, avoid restricted areas and follow the advice of local authorities.
 The Ecuador Secretariat of Risk Management issues public alerts (in Spanish only) for volcanoes displaying increased seismic activity.
 Be prepared to modify your travel arrangements or even evacuate the area on short notice.
 You should be familiar with local emergency plans (available at most hotels).

 Quito - Embassy of Canada

 Guayaquil - Consulate of Canada

-For emergency assistance after hours, call the Embassy of Canada in Quito and follow the instructions.
+For emergency consular assistance, call the Embassy of Canada in Quito and follow the instructions.
 You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at +1 613-996-8885.